3 - 5

 Dairy farms produce milk and are found throughout the United States.
 California is the nation’s leading dairy state in the nation.
 Dairy farmers provide a diverse selection of high quality and nutritious dairy products that place the state among the top dairy regions of the world.
-In this lesson, students will discover there are five breeds of dairy cows.
+In this lesson, students will discover that there are five breeds of dairy cows.
 Jersey, Holstein, Brown Swiss, Guernsey and Ayrshire are all breeds used for milk production.
-Each breed has its own unique country of origin, physical attributes and production traits.
+Each breed has its own unique country of origin, physical attributes, and production traits.

 More background information on the Dairy Industry can be found here.